CharlieWJ/Time-Series-Patten-Mapping/readme.md

 This should output test results in command window.

 **Note :** Currently, only 123 out of the 396 functions generated have tests.

+**EDIT :** Adding tests for certain range functions.
+Not all of them are currently working.
+Most of the '_range_sequence_' functions are not working.

 Some of those without tests include:
 - all 'range' functions.